 Become a Professional Volunteer

-If you would like to become a Young & Healthy professional volunteer and donate your services to children in need, please complete the appropriate Volunteer Involvement Form and return it to our Volunteer Coordinator at Fax 626.795-8154 or firstname.lastname@example.org.
+If you would like to become a Young & Healthy professional volunteer and donate your services to children in need, please complete the appropriate Volunteer Involvement Form and return it to our Program Coordinator at Fax 626.795.8154 or email@example.com

-If you need additional information, you may contact our Volunteer Coordinator at 626.795.5166 or email@example.com.
+If you need additional information, please feel free to contact our Program Coordinator at 626.795.5166 or by email at firstname.lastname@example.org.